purescript-halogen/purescript-halogen/docs/4 - Running a component.md

 # Running a component

-:warning: Please note, this is the guide for Halogen 4 :warning:

-If you're interested in the new stuff, take a look at the [changes in v5](Changes%20in%20v5.md) document.
-If v4 is what you want, switch to browsing the [repository at that tag](https://github.com/slamdata/purescript-halogen/releases/tag/v4.0.0) to ensure you're seeing the right code and examples.

----

 So far we've learned how to define a component, and to use `Aff` for effect handling.
 For this information to be of any use we're going to want to see something in the browser!